amrodewedar/3D-printing/README.md

 # Guide to turning your 3D printer into a wireless printer

-This tutorial is a detailed walkthrough the process of turning your printer into a wireless printer using a Raspberry Pi.
+This is a detailed walkthrough of the process of turning your 3D-printer into a wireless 3D-printer using a Raspberry Pi.
 This tutorial is for people of all experience levels.
 You can follow the tutorial regardless if you have the same printer and Raspberry Pi.
-Just try to have fun and keep it neat!
+Just try to have fun and keep everything neat.

 ### What you will need:

-#### Links for the various parts can be found in the resources section at the end of the article
+#### *Links for the needed parts, as well as other resources, can be found in the resources section at the end of the article*

 - Raspberry Pi model 3B(you can use other versions of the Raspberry Pi with modifications for the case).
 - 32 or 64 GB Micro SD-Card (this tutorial uses 64 GB).